j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-apache-flink-using-python.md

 Curious to learn more about Astral's `uv`?
 Check these out:
 - Documentation: Learn about [uv](https://docs.astral.sh/uv/).
 - Video: [uv IS the Future of Python Packing!](https://www.youtube.com/watch?v=8UuW8o4bHbw).

+## Summary
+The flight_importer_app is a well-rounded Flink application that demonstrates the following:

+- **Integration with Kafka and Iceberg:** Consuming and Publishing data to/from Kafka for real-time analytics and to Iceberg for historical analysis.
+- **AWS Glue for Metadata Management:** Integrating AWS Glue with Iceberg to manage metadata in a centralized, consistent manner.
+- **Resiliency and Fault Tolerance:** Implementing checkpointing and delivery guarantees to ensure the stability and reliability of the data pipeline.

+This code example embodies the principles of modern data architectures, such as data lakehouses, by seamlessly integrating the strengths of data lakes and data warehouses.
+It empowers real-time data processing, efficient storage, and in-depth historical analysis — all while offering unmatched flexibility, scalability, and cost-efficiency.

+## Resources
+Jeffrey Jonathan Jennings.
+[Apache Iceberg in Action with Apache Flink using Java](https://thej3.com/apache-iceberg-in-action-with-apache-flink-using-java-158500688ead).
+Medium, 2024.
+Tomer Shiran, Jason Hughes & Alex Merced.
+[Apache Iceberg — The Definitive Guide](https://www.dremio.com/wp-content/uploads/2023/02/apache-iceberg-TDG_ER1.pdf).
+O’Reilly, 2024.
+Jeffrey Jonathan Jennings.
+[Apache Flink Kickstarter](https://github.com/j3-signalroom/apache_flink-kickstarter/tree/main).
+GitHub, 2024.
+Apache Iceberg Community.
+[Apache Iceberg v1.6.1 Documentation](https://iceberg.apache.org/docs/1.6.1/).
+The Apache Software Foundation, 2024.